 Gottlieb’s photographic treasure truly encapsulates a 20-year run between the end of Prohibition and the music’s migration to other sections of Manhattan—one of which was Greenwich Village.
 Continue reading to get a snapshot of the golden age of jazz.

 You may also like: American history from the year you were born

-Patrons gather at The Three Deuces on 52nd Street in New York City to enjoy a bill of bassist Oscar Pettiford and drummer J.C.
+Patrons gather at The Three Deuces on 52nd Street in New York City to enjoy a bill featuring bassist Oscar Pettiford and drummer J.C.
 Heard with flashy pianist Erroll Garner, circa 1948.

-Here we find a young Miles Davis and Ray Brown back trumpeter Dizzy Gillespie at the Downbeat club in New York City, while a pre-Modern Jazz Quartet John Lewis accompanies on piano, and Cecil Payne performs on baritone sax.
+Here, we see a young Miles Davis and Ray Brown backing trumpeter Dizzy Gillespie at Club Downbeat in New York City, while a pre-Modern Jazz Quartet John Lewis accompanies on piano, and Cecil Payne performs on baritone sax.
 This photo was taken between 1946 and 1948 during the dawn of bebop.

 You may also like: Iconic products released the year you were born

 On borrowed time

 Louis Armstrong is seen at Carnegie Hall in New York City, circa April 1947, holding Bobby Hackett’s trumpet, as Armstrong’s instrument had just been stolen.
 Armstrong was part of the first presentation of jazz at Carnegie Hall.